swans-one/swanstwo/src/writings/Packaging-Django-Apps.md

 There are lots of good resources on Python packaging and Django applications, a few of which are listed below.
-Additionally, I've included a link to the template that I've in the past for setting up the intial structure of my projects.
+Additionally, I've included a link to the template that I've in the past for setting up the initial structure of my projects.

 - [Python Packaging Users Guide](https://packaging.python.org/)
 - [Django Applications](https://docs.djangoproject.com/en/1.10/ref/applications/)